SlickMoose/100_projects_challenge/README.md

 # 100 Projects Challenge

 This repository aims to expand my teorethical and practical knowledge of programming languages.
-Basic language used across all projects is Python but along with progress other will be included as well (e.g Javascript).
+Basic language used across all projects is Python but along with progress other will be included as well (e.g Javascript, C++).

 The repository is created so that each folder corresponds to the project number and each subfolder correspond to the language in which they were written.